chumaky/docker-images/README.md

 # About
-Postgres database images with different foreign data wrapper extensions installed.
+Postgres database image with different foreign data wrapper extensions installed.
+Multiple FDWs allow to execute `Heterogeneous SQL` over different by nature databases within single `SELECT` statement!

+This project creates two types of images.
+Individual ones and single all inclusive image.
+Individual images contain _single_ FDW installed.
+While all inclusive image contains all supported FDWs.
+`Heterogeneous SQL` as a feature is available only with all inclusive image.

 **IMPORTANT:**
 > Docker doesn't support auto builds feature for free anymore.